 This may hurt initially while you learn to deal with the pain.
 Your shins may even show signs of swelling if they are sensitive or kicking with a lot of power.

-As you continue to do your pad work, you can improve the technique and increase the power of your kicks, which will both contribute to shin conditioning.
+As you continue to do your pad work, you can improve the technique and increase your kicks’ power, which will contribute to shin conditioning.
 Over time, you will experience less bruising and pain in your legs from training.

 Suggested Training